coolacid/ComputerCraft/README.md

 ![Multisensors](https://raw.githubusercontent.com/coolacid/ComputerCraft/master/ScreenShots/Multisensors.png)

 Detect players in your area by placing multiple sensors connected to an advanced computer via modems and network cables
 - Place as many sensors as you see fit.
-- Displays on a Glasses Controller / Terminal Glasses HUD
+- Display using a Glasses Controller / Terminal Glasses HUD or Advanced Monitor

 ViewerAlarm?.lua
 ----------------

 ![ViewerAlarm](https://raw.githubusercontent.com/coolacid/ComputerCraft/master/ScreenShots/TwitchAlarm.png)

-ViewerAlarm scripts are two different view alarms.
-It watches the twitch API for a viewer count.
+ViewerAlarm scripts are two different twitch viewer alarms.
+It watches the twitch API for the current viewer count and emits a redstone signal when over the configured threshhold.
-- Alarm1 will emit a constant signal once count is it until you send a reset redstone signal
+- Alarm1 will emit a constant signal once count is reached until you send a reset redstone signal
-- Alarm2 will emit for X seconds then wait for a reset redstone signal
+- Alarm2 will emit for X seconds then stop waiting for a reset redstone signal

 Twitchdisplay
 -------------